-We have reviewed the accompanying statement of cash receipts and disbursements of ABC Company for the year ended 31 December 20X1, and a summary of significant accounting policies and other explanatory information (together "the financial statement").
+We have reviewed the accompanying statement of cash receipts and disbursements of ABC Company for the year ended 31 December 20X1, and material accounting policy information and other explanatory information (together "the financial statement").
 The financial statement has been prepared by management of ABC Company using the cash receipts and disbursements basis of accounting described in Note X.

-Management's38 Responsibility for the Financial Statement
+Management's Responsibility for the Financial Statement